-I am a Senior Director of the Batten Institute for Entrepreneurship and Innovation at the Darden School of Business focused upon our Venture programs.
-I oversee the Catalyst Accelerator program, the W.L.
-Lyons Brown III Innovation Laboratory (aka, iLab), as well as pan-University initiatives such as the PhD Plus seminars in Entrepreneurship & Commercialization.
+I am a Senior Director of the Batten Institute at the Darden School of Business.
+I oversee the Catalyst Accelerator program, teach courses in Technology & Innovation, while also directing pan-University initiatives such as the PhD Plus seminars in Entrepreneurship & Commercialization.
 I also sit on the University-wide Entrepreneurship Advisory Council, which organizes competitions, communications, and other aspects of Entrepreneurship at UVA.

 Previously, I was an Assistant Professor and Director of the Galant Center for Entrepreneurship within the McIntire School of Commerce at UVA and an Assistant Professor at Washington and Lee University, within the Williams School of Commerce, Economics, and Politics.

 In the years prior to this life amidst ivory towers I founded or held management roles in a series of startups, leading to experience across the life cycle of new ventures — from idea to acquisition and at times failure.
 I founded my first startup at age 23, two years out of college.

 The short list of ventures with which I have been involved would be: Vega, Noisebox (acquired by Sonique), Sonique (acquired by Lycos), MyFilms, Kick (acquired by Sony’s 550 Digital Media Ventures unit).
 I have also worked as an advisor to not only startups (Joystiq [a brand within Engadget, acquired by AOL], MusicFans, JBTV [acquired by Launch/Yahoo!], AgentArts [acquired by FAST/Microsoft], but also global music copyright owners and collectives, global technology firms, and Fortune 500 companies.